KristianBalaj/routeborn/README.md

 Other places should use the `Router` directly.
 Use the `RoutebornNestedRouterDelegate` and `RoutebornRootRouterDelegate`.

-Next, define `AppPage` classes in your app based on your app logic.
+Next, define `RoutebornPage` classes in your app based on your app logic.
 Last but not least, define routes of your app ideally in a separate file called `routes.dart`.
 Run your app and use the `NavigationNotifier` to control your App's navigation.

 **NOTICE 1:** The router delegates should be preserved in memory during the lifetime of widgets that use them (widgets that are embedding the `Router` widget), so you should place them in a `InheritedWidget`, `StatefulWidget` or in any other state management mechanism of your choice (e.g. inside a `Provider` when using Riverpod state management, etc.).